Endomorphisms of Equivariant Algebraic $K$-theory: Brief recollection of Equivariant motivic homotopy category

 \section{Brief recollection of Equivariant motivic homotopy category}

-For a Noetherian separated scheme $S$ and a finite group scheme $G\rightarrow S$, the category $M^G(S)$ of $G$-equivariant motivic spaces over $S$ is the category $\Delta^{op}PShv(Sm_S^G)$ of simplicial presheaves of sets on $Sm^G_S$.
+This section is a quick recap from \cite{HKO14} and \cite{HVO}.
+For a $S$ of finite Krull dimension and a finite group scheme $G\rightarrow S$, we denote the category of $G$-equivariant motivic spaces over $S$ by $M^G(S)$.
+It is the category $\Delta^{op}PShv(Sm_S^G)$ of simplicial presheaves of sets on $Sm^G_S$.
 There is a global model structure $M^G_{\mathrm{gl}}(S)$ on $M^G(S)$ with global weak equivalences (and global fibrations) given by schemewise weak equivalence (and schemewise Kan fibrations), and cofibrations defined by the left lifting property.